awslabs/mountpoint-s3/doc/CONFIGURATION.md

 By default, Mountpoint allows writing new files to your S3 bucket, and does not allow deleting existing files.
 You can disable writing new files, or enable deleting existing files, with [file system configuration flags](#file-system-configuration).
 Writing files requires permission for the `s3:PutObject` and `s3:AbortMultipartUpload` actions.
 Deleting existing files requires permission for the `s3:DeleteObject` action.

-If you are using server-side encryption with KMS (SSE-KMS), you will need addition permissions for KMS operations when reading or writing to objects.
+If you are using server-side encryption with KMS (SSE-KMS), you will need additional permissions for KMS operations when reading or writing to objects.
 To read objects that are server-side encrypted with SSE-KMS, you will need permission for the `kms:Decrypt` action for the keys used to encrypt the objects.
 To upload new objects that will be encrypted with SSE-KMS, you will need permission for the `kms:GenerateDataKey` action on the key used to encrypt the object.